Windesheim-HBO-ICT/ContentCompiler-Runner/README.md

 ## Dependencies
 The script requires the following Python packages:
 - `pandas`: For handling and manipulating the dataset file.
-- `openpyxl`: For reading Excel files.
+- `openpyxl`: For reading Excel helpers.
 - `shutil`: For file operations such as copying and removing directories.
 - `argparse`: For parsing command-line arguments.
 - `pathlib`: For handling filesystem paths in an object-oriented way.